exercism/python/exercises/practice/eliuds-eggs/.approaches/helper-functions/content.md

 Then, `count_ones()` is called to count the number of ones in that string.

 In this specific version of the approach, `convert_to_binary()` is implemented similarly to the [modify the argument in a loop][approach-argument-modification] approach.
-The main differences are that the bits are converted to strings and concatenated (_rather being added together_), and that a [conditional expression][conditional-expression] (_also called a ternary operator_) is used to handle the edge case of a `0`.
+The main differences are that the bits are converted to strings and concatenated (_rather than being added together_), and that a [conditional expression][conditional-expression] (_also called a ternary operator_) is used to handle the edge case of a `0`.

 ~~~~exercism/note
 Here, the [`or` operator][boolean-operations-default-or] could be used instead of a conditional expression: